valory-xyz/open-autonomy/packages/valory/skills/price_estimation_abci/README.md

-# ABCI price estimation skill
+# Price estimation abci

+## Description:

+This module contains the ABCI 'price' skill for an AEA.

+## Behaviours

+ - EstimateBehaviour
+ - ObserveBehaviour
+ - PriceEstimationBaseState
+ - PriceEstimationConsensusBehaviour
+ - TransactionHashBehaviour

-## Description
+## Handlers

-This skill implements an ABCI application for cryptocurrency price estimation aggregating observations from different sources.
+No Handlers (the skill is purely behavioural).